 Can you go to Paris without visiting the Eiffel Tower ?
 Not really indeed ?
 Trocadéro is one of my favorite place due to its outstanding viewpoints on the Eiffel Tower.
 Although it can be hard to take pictures in the middle of large crowds, if you visit it early enough, you will have plenty of beautiful spots to play with.
-This is why I’d rather go during summer, when the sun rises before 6 am.
+This is why I’d rather go during summer, because the sun rises before 6 am.
 You can also go down to the river banks to enjoy a picnic with the most beautiful view ever, and you will easily find a spot even for sunset!

 Rue de l’Université & Champ de Mars